kubernetes-sigs/gateway-api/geps/gep-4894/index.md

   // Service as headless (clusterIP: None), since no ClusterIP or kube-proxy load balancing is needed.
   // Implementations MUST name the Service with generateName rather than a predictable name, so that a
   // name like <backend-name>-backend.svc.cluster.local does not become a relied-upon DNS entry.
+  //
+  // This is an embedded struct to avoid stuttering in the API (i.e. `endpointSelector.selector`).
   // </gateway:util:excludeFromCRD>
   //
   // +required